2017 Atlantic hurricane season: Tropical Storm Rina

 On October 26, a low-latitude tropical wave left the coast of Africa accompanied by a limited amount of deep convection.
 It continued to produce disorganized showers and thunderstorms while moving westward through the Intertropical Convergence Zone.
 Then, on October 31, the wave fractured as the result of interaction with a large mid- to upper-level trough that had become well established over the central Atlantic Ocean.
 The southerly flow on the east side of the trough transferred a significant amount of tropical moisture northward, and a weak and elongated low pressure system formed in association with the fractured portion of the tropical wave a few days later.
-On November 4, the low developed a well-defined center, and 18:00 UTC on November 5, it’s deep convection had become sufficiently organized for the system to be classified as a tropical depression, when it was located about 700 nmi east-southeast of Bermuda.
+On November 4, the low developed a well-defined center, and 18:00 UTC on November 5, it's deep convection had become sufficiently organized for the system to be classified as a tropical depression, when it was located about 700 nmi east-southeast of Bermuda.
 Though beset with wind shear from the west, the system continued to strengthen, and at 00:00 UTC on November 7, the depression strengthened into Tropical Storm Rina.
 As it started on a northerly track, Rina continued to strengthen despite strong shear and dry air intrusion, and also began to show subtropical characteristics marked by most of the deep convection and strongest winds well removed from the center.
 Nonetheless, Rina strengthened into a strong tropical storm with peak winds of 50 kn, while located about 750 mi (1,200 km) south-southeast of Cape Race, Newfoundland.
 Shortly after attaining peak strength, convection began to wane and became displaced well from the center of the system, while the overall structure became comma-like in appearance on satellite imagery, signifying that Rina was transitioning into a post-tropical cyclone.
-During this time the storm accelerated northward between a ridge to its east and a trough to its west, and merged with a complex extratropical system around 18:00 UTC on November 9.
-This system, as Cyclone Numa, subsequently acquired subtropical characteristics, becoming a rare "medicane".
+During this time, the storm accelerated northward between a ridge to its east and a trough to its west, and merged with a complex extratropical system around 18:00 UTC on November 9.